Talal Afifi

 Talal Afifi (طلال عفيفي; born 1976, in Hamburg, Germany) is a Sudanese film curator and producer.
-Further, he is the director of the Khartoum-based Sudan Film Factory as well as of the Sudan Independent Film Festival and has helped train a new generation of Sudanese filmmakers since 2009.
+In 2013, he and other filmmakers founded the Sudan Film Factory and the following year, the Sudan Independent Film Festival.

+Afifi has been known for his role in promoting a new generation of Sudanese filmmakers since 2009.
+Since the start of the Sudanese Civil War in 2023, he has been continuing his participation at international film festivals and his support for emerging Sudanese filmmakers.

 Biography and career

 Afifi became active in organizing workshops for future Sudanese filmmakers in 2009.
 At that time, there were no training and production facilities for filmmaking in Sudan, and most cinemas in the country had been neglected or closed down during the 30 years under the Islamist and military government of Omar al-Bashir.

-As part of the activities of the German cultural centre - Goethe-Institut - in Sudan, Afifi acted as coordinator of the institute's newly established film production & training project from 2009 to 2012.
+As part of the activities of the German cultural centre - Goethe-Institut - in Sudan, Afifi acted as coordinator of the institute's newly established film production and training project from 2009 to 2012.
 Having worked before as a cultural manager in Egypt and Sudan, he was managing workshops and the production of a number of short films by emerging Sudanese filmmakers.

 As director of the Sudan Film Factory (SFF), Afifi has represented current trends and productions of cinema in Sudan in numerous international forums.
 Apart from his activities for the promotion of cinema of Sudan, Afifi is also member of the executive committee of the Sudanese Writers Union.